hhvm/user-documentation/guides/hack/08-arrays-and-collections/15-php-arrays.md

 PHP arrays are legacy value types for storing iterable data.
-The types available are `varray`, `darray`, `varray_or_darray` and `array` (`array` only in some HHVM configurations), .
+The types available are `varray`, `darray`, `varray_or_darray` and `array` (`array` only in some HHVM configurations).
 They will eventually be removed.

 PHP arrays are immutable value types, just like Hack arrays.
 Unlike Hack arrays, they include legacy behaviors from PHP that can hide